 EECS 738 Machine Learning (3).
 "Machine learning is the study of computer algorithms that improve automatically through experience" (Tom Mitchell).
 This course introduces basic concepts and algorithms in machine learning.
 A variety of topics such as Bayesian decision theory, dimensionality reduction, clustering, neural networks, hidden Markov models, combining multiple learners, reinforcement learning, Bayesian learning etc. will be covered.
 Prerequisite(s): Graduate standing in CS or CoE or consent of instructor.
+FECS 739 Scientific Parallel Computing (3).
+This course is con-

 EECS 739 Scientific Parallel Computing (3).
 This course is concerned with the application of parallel processing to problems in the natural sciences and engineering.
 State-of-the-art computing methodologies are studied along with contemporary applications.
 The course takes a performance-oriented applied approach, with attention to parallel algorithms, parallel architecture, compilation issues, and system evaluation.
-Prerequisite: Graduate standing or consent of instructor and experience with C, C++, or FORTRAN.
+Prerequisite: MATH 122 or MATH 126; MATH 290; experience programming in C, C++, or Fortran; EECS 639 (or equivalent.)
+Highly recommended: MATH 127